 Globally, many of the leading companies use video interviews for interviewing candidates.

-Some of the companies who do video interviews are Accenture, Federal Services, BASF, Best Mark, Caleres, Citizens Bank, Enterprise South Jordan, Geico, PSEG, Starbucks, Goldman Sachs, UNICEF, Teach First, Societe Generale.
+Some of the companies who use video interviews in recruitment are Accenture, Federal Services, BASF, Best Mark, Caleres, Citizens Bank, Enterprise South Jordan, Geico, PSEG, Starbucks, Goldman Sachs, UNICEF, Teach First, Societe Generale.

 In other sectors video interviewing is coupled with online assessments like technical or aptitude tests.
-Staffing industry uses it to showcase potential hires to its clients.
+The staffing industry usually utilizes video interviewing to showcase potential hires to its clients.

-Need more indepth understanding?
-See a few detailed industry guides below:
+Need more in-depth understanding?
+You can read through detailed industry guides below:

-There are many tools in the market today, and it is easy to get confused on which tool to use.
-However, the majority of them are very basic and might not support a full-fledged use case.
+There are many tools in the market today, and it is easy to get confused about which tool would be the best fit for you.
+However, a majority of them are very basic and might not support a full-fledged use case.